20 October 1962

 - In 1960, the Chinese premier Zhou Enlai suggested that if India gave up its claim over Aksai Chin, China would drop its claim in Arunachal Pradesh (then called the North Eastern Frontier Agency).
 But Nehru rejected this outright saying China had no legitimate claims over both the areas.

-- Throughout the summer of 1962, there were skirmishes along the border areas between troops of both countries.
+- Throughout the summer of 1962, there were skirmishes along with the border areas between troops of both countries.

 - India started following a ‘Forward Policy’ where it began to send troops and patrols to disputed border areas.
 Some of these troops even went beyond the Indian borders.
 This move deteriorated relations between both nations.